 This is a truly excellent paper.

-It tends to agree with me, confirming that CFS symptoms resemble a hypothyroid state, or at least that there is a relationship between CFS and “Functional Hypothyroidism“, and it raises the obvious question: is therapy available?
+It agrees with me, that Chronic Fatigue Syndrome symptoms resemble a hypothyroid state, or at least that there is a relationship between CFS and “Functional ( Intracellular) Hypothyroidism“.

 My answer is as follows:

-- ** Weaning off Triiodothyronine can be attempted 3-6 months after confirming the curative dose.
-However IH is a stress-dependent condition and will quickly recur, with relapse of CFS, if and when the patient is subjected to stress.
+- ** Weaning off Triiodothyronine can be attempted 3-6 months after confirming the curative dose by repeating the thyroid profile and T3/are T3 ratio estimation.
+However IH is a stress-dependent condition and will quickly recur, with relapse of the Chronic Fatigue Syndrome, if and when the patient is subjected to stress.

-In such cases, T3 therapy can be continued, with dose adjustment ad hoc, indefinitely.
+In some cases, T3 therapy has to continue, with dose adjustment ad hoc, indefinitely.